Birds are warm-blooded, egg-laying vertebrates with toothless beaked jaws. Few Bird facts follow:

 Awareness and Conservation

-To reduce these far-reaching consequences, we should try to spread awareness and support bird conservation programs.
+To reduce these far-reaching consequences, try to spread awareness and support bird conservation programs.
+Be part of related groups or organizations.
+Encourage new generations to related activities.
+Introduce them to Bird watching.